 If you have had pain for more than 3-6 months you should expect the increase in the nerve signals to cause signs and symptoms to be worse with only minor triggers, last longer and things that would not normally cause pain will begin to trigger symptoms.
 If this is the case, then even simple small amounts of exercise can trigger pain and deterioration in symptoms.
 This in turn can lead to a fear of movement as seemingly minimal exercise has previously triggered pain.
 It is often useful to use a pain scale to monitor your pain levels, if your pain levels increases you should cease your session and seek advice from your multi-disciplinary team.

 For more information about why exercise can trigger pain, click here for our Ask ESIG answer.

 The Center for Young Women’s Health at the Boston Children’s Hospital also suggests exercise can specifically benefit endometriosis symptoms and pain management.

 Research continues to show that physical activity and exercise is an effective way to reverse the downward cycle of deconditioning and worsening pain, and gradually over time support those with chronic pain and symptoms to engage in activities and enjoyment of daily living.

 It is something YOU can do for YOU!

-Many women use various complementary treatments for healing and the management of pain relief.
+Many people use various complementary treatments for healing and the management of pain relief.
 These include dietary supplements, nutritional changes, herbal treatments, visualisation, meditation, acupuncture, naturopathy and Chinese herbal medicine to name a few.
-Women who use these treatments often have a more holistic approach to health, healing and well being or use a combination of surgical / medical and natural remedies.
+Those who use these treatments often have a more holistic approach to health, healing and well being or use a combination of surgical / medical and natural remedies.
 It is important to seek the advice of an experienced health practitioner.

 Just like a proper diet and regular exercise, a good night’s sleep is vital.
 Studies suggest that sleep deprivation results in hormonal and metabolic changes, inflammation, and increased levels of pain.